 Ironically, most of these cosmetics did more damage to the skin than ageing ever could.
 Ceruse was particularly corrosive, and one contemporary observed with some distaste: “Those women who use it about their faces, do quickly become withered and grey headed, because this doth so mightily drie up the naturall moisture of their flesh.” (source)

 Blimey! is your daily dose of British news and features for anglophiles everywhere!
-This article was carefully written by Tim Holt, a British blogger, photographer and actor based back in the UK after many years of living in America.
+This article was carefully written by Tim Holt, a British blogger, photographer and actor based in the USA.
 Forever torn between two magnificent slices of sod.